 - B. Attendance Policy: Attendance is a major component of the Daily Grade.
 Roll will be taken at the beginning of class.
 Any student who is late on a test day will not be allowed to take the test after it has been passed out to the class.
 Any student not present when roll is taken will be counted absent.
 Students who come in after roll is taken can request that the absence be changed to a late penalty after the class is over.
 Two late penalties count as one absence.
 Three unexcused absences are permitted without penalty.
-Every absence past 3 will result in a 1⁄2 letter grade reduction in your final grade.
+Every absence above 3 will result in a 1/2 letter grade reduction in your final grade.
 Four consecutive absences will result in the student being dropped from class.
 It is the student's responsibility to drop classes they no longer wish to attend.
 In order to prevent a grade of "F" from appearing on his/her transcript, the student should formally withdraw from the class.
 Assignments and tests missed can only be made up if arrangements are made with the instructor PRIOR to the absence.
 Call or e-mail the instructor in advance if you are not going to be able to attend.
 Departmental seminars are occasionally scheduled during class times and attendance to these seminars is mandatory and beneficial to each student. - C. Assignment Policy: Homework and other assignments are given in class a minimum of 1 week in advance.
 It is essential that each student do any assigned readings before the next class meeting.
 Homework assignments and projects that pertain to the readings and to the class topics will be handed out in class.
 Due dates and instructions for submitting each assignment will be clearly stated on the assignment.
 Assignments turned in to the instructor improperly, after due dates, or after taken up in class will not be accepted.
 Tests will consist of material covered in class, lectures, and demonstrations.
 Daily grades may include attendance, class participation, quizzes, etc. and can not be made up when absent.
-Quizzes may be announced or unannounced at the instructor's discretion.
-Class participation is mandatory. - D. Professionalism: It is the goal of the Sound Technology program of South Plains College to teach technology and ethical behaviors required for longevity in the entertainment industry.
+Quizzes may be announced or unannounced at the instructor's discretion. - D. Class Room Behavior: Disruptive, disrespectful behavior toward students or the instructor will not be tolerated and will result in disciplinary measures.
+It is important that all students maintain professional attitudes and actions at all times.
+Cell phones, ipods, and other electronic devices must be silenced or off before class begins and may be taken up if deemed necessary by the instructor.
+Failure to comply with any classroom policy may result in student removal from class. - E. Professionalism: It is the goal of the Sound Technology program of South Plains College to teach technology and ethical behaviors required for longevity in the entertainment industry.
 Each student will be assessed and assigned a professionalism rating dependent on RESPONSIBILITY, ATTITUDE, and ACADEMIA.
-Certain privileges and restrictions will be dependent on each student's professionalism rating.
+Certain privileges and restrictions will be dependent on each student's professionalism rating. - F. Grading Policy/Procedure: Tests: 33.3% Projects: 33.3% Daily Grades: 33.3%

-E. Grading Policy/Procedure:

-Tests: 33.3% Projects: 33.3% Daily Grades: 33.3%

-Grading Scale:

-90 - 100% = A 80 - 89.9% = B 70 - 79.9% = C 60 - 69.9% = D 59.9% and Below = F
+Grading Scale: 90 - 100% = A 80 - 89.9% = B 70 - 79.9% = C 60 - 69.9% = D 59.9 and Below = F